Annisquam Harbor Lighthouse

 Location:

 At what is known as Wigwam Point marking the entrance to Annisquam Harbor.
-The lighthouse is on Lighthouse Road off from Wigwam Road.
+The lighthouse is on Lighthouse Road off Wigwam Road.

 Latitude: 42° 39' 43" N